ashitkumarrai/fastProductApi/README.md

 This guide provides concise instructions to set up MySQL and Redis using Docker.
 Follow these steps for a seamless setup.

-## Prerequisites
-- Ensure Docker is installed and running.

 ---

 ### MySQL Setup